whatmakeart/whatmakeart.github.io/content/3d-modeling/maya/uv-unrap-tennis-ball-3d-cut-and-sew-uv-tool-maya.md

 To center the UV shell perfectly, select all the UVs, press W to select the middle, hold down the X key, and move to the left.
 This will snap the UVs to the center.
 If any shell is still flipped, click on that shell, go to Transform, and select Flip.

 Once everything is flipped correctly (displayed in blue), it's time to export our UV snapshot.
 Right-click in UV Shell mode, drag-select the UVs you want to export, and click the camera icon.
-Choose the image format as IFF and decide whether to enable anti-alias lines or not.
+Choose the image format as IFF and decide whether to enable anti-aliases lines or not.
 Label the snapshot and click Apply and Close.

 Open the exported snapshot in Photoshop.
 If it's exported as an IFF file, it will have a transparent layer.
 However, if exported as a target, it will have a black background.
 Duplicate the layer and fill in the background with the desired color.
 To avoid blending with the UVs, uncheck anti-aliasing and set the tolerance to 1 before using the Paint Bucket tool.